- Diverse roaming ability

 This ability adds an entirely new layer to potential flanks in the game.
 Up until now, defenders located under the objective could rotate back to the site only by using the stairs.

-Such limitation created disadvantage and sort of safety feeling for attackers, once they had staircases secured.
+Such limitation created disadvantage and a sort of safe feeling for attackers, once they had staircases secured.
 The newest defender changes that situation very much!

 The most common usage of the ability will be for objectives where taking the control of the top and middle floor by attackers is a standard procedure.
 Such bomb locations can be top floor objectives or sites with a destructible ceiling.